magore/esp8266_ili9341/README.md

 \section README

 @par Documentation
- * Pleasse use this link for Documentation and this README
+ * Please use this link for Documentation and this README
    @see https://rawgit.com/magore/esp8266_ili9341/master/doxygen/html/index.html
 @par Copyright
  * See [COPYRIGHT.md](COPYRIGHT.md) for a full copyright notice for the project